MrW0r57/MrW0r57.github.io/_posts/2020-05-27-enumeration-is-the-key-to-success-6-1.md

 nmap -A -p22 <targetIP>
 ~~~

-**After finding open ssh port we can enumerate it for ssh users using nmap scripts**
+**After finding open ssh port we can enumerate it for ssh users using Nmap scripts**

 **you can try to connect ssh**

 ~~~
-ssh TargetIp 22
+ssh <targetIP> 22
 ~~~

-**You can run below scripts in order to enumerate ssh as per you requirement.**
+**You can run below scripts to enumerate ssh as per your requirement.**

 ~~~
 # ls /usr/share/nmap/scripts | grep ssh